roubaobaozi/vscode-sort-selection-concentrically/README.md

 # Functionality

-Sort lines of CSS properties in Visual Studio Code.
-Currently only sorting concentrically is supported.
+Sort selections of CSS properties in Visual Studio Code into concentric property-order.
+[Read this post on concentric CSS](https://github.com/brandon-rhodes/Concentric-CSS) for an explanation.

-`sortConcentrically.sortConcentrically`: sort lines concentrically, keybound to alt + F9
+ * `sortConcentrically.sortConcentrically`: sort lines concentrically (undefined to bottom, alphabetised,) keybound to alt + F9
+ * `sortConcentrically.sortUndefTop`: sort lines concentrically (undefined to top, alphabetised)

+An unintended side-effect: if you just want to alphabetically sort any text that _isn’t_ CSS, the commands still work! :joy:

 # Install